obestwalter/bindlestiff/README.md

 # Bindlestiff

-The vagrants handy travel accessory containing all that is needed to test your projects with many different Python interpreters on Linux and **(not quite yet)** Windows.
+Two vagrants with handy travel accessory containing all that is needed to test your projects with many different Python interpreters on Linux and **(not quite there yet)** Windows.

 ![bindlestiff](docs/vagrant-with-bindlestiff.jpg)